 an enlarged prostate;

-an intestinal disorder, like ulcerative colitis; or
+an intestinal disorder, for example ulcerative colitis; or

 a stomach disorder such as gastroesophageal reflux disease (GERD) or slow digestion.